paparazzi/paparazzi/doc/sphinx/source/tutorials/intermediate/create_joystick.rst

 *name* and *index* attributes are mandatory for all.

-Axis has 4 optionnal attributes:
+Axis has 4 optional attributes:

 - *deadband*: input values within the deadband output 0.
 Range in [0, 127].
 - *exponent*: gives precise control around center values, and greater speed at high values.
 Range in [0, 1.0].
 0 has no effect, 1.0 has maximum effect.